FlineDev/Imperio/README.md

 }
 ```

 The `coordinate` closure is the place the coordinator gets notified about any actions the user made in view controller.
-So, make sure to call it when user actions are perceived, for example:
+So, make sure to call it when user actions are perceived in your view controller, for example:

 ``` Swift
 @IBAction func nextButtonPressed() { coordinate(.nextButtonPressed) }